IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 File ``oT_Result_GenerationSurplus.csv``

-The surplus power is the additional generation available of a generator until its maximum power.
+The surplus power is the additional generation available from a generator beyond its maximum power.

 ============  ==========  ==========  ==============  ===============================
 Identifier                            Header          Description